 Find out more about the Weather in Maui here

 Getting Around Maui on a Budget

 The simple answer is to get a Hire Car.
-Maui is really very sparsely populated and getting around between places of interest, attractions, beaches and tourist hotspots is best done with your own wheels.
+Maui is really very sparsely populated and getting around between places of interest, attractions, beaches, and tourist hotspots are best done with your own wheels.
 The only other way of getting about cheaply is the Maui Bus, and while this is seriously cheap, only $4 for an all-day pass, it just doesn’t work well enough for a whole trip where you want to visit as much as possible.
 Busses are infrequent and only head to the tourist resorts.

-In the long run you will save more by hiring a car than using the bus as you can head to the supermarket easily, stock up on food and drinks and ingredients to make your own Mai Tai’s.
+In the long run, you will save more by hiring a car than using the bus as you can head to the supermarket easily, stock up on food and drinks and ingredients to make your own Mai Tai’s.
 You can organize your own trips to Haleakala and Drive the Road to Hana rather than relying on expensive tours.

 Money-Saving is about more than just using the cheapest available it is about maximizing your spend and on Maui, a Hire Car is one of the best buys available!
 Of course, for some, hiring a car is not an option and we can appreciate this, We talk about getting around Maui without a car here for those who can’t hire a car, but from a strict money-saving point of view you really should.

 Budget Rent A Car